Regression-Games/RegressionDocs/docs/studios/unity/tutorials/first_tutorial.md

 :::

-In this tutorial, we will get a simple game up and running where a character (the green cube) needs to collect power ups (the blue spheres).
+In this tutorial, we will get a simple game up and running where a character (represented by a green cube) needs to collect power ups (represented by blue spheres).
 We will cover:

 - How to integrate the RG Unity SDK into your game
 - How to add various state and actions scripts to your game for bots to understand
-- Build your first bot
+- How to build your first bot

 ![A Unity scene with a cube and a sphere](first_bot_tutorial_images/tutorial_0_start.png)